NargesKari/Tennissembly-Dr.-JJ-s-challenge/README.md

 In all cases — especially with sinusoidal motion — the Assembly version showed **much higher frame rates** and **faster response times**, making it ideal for real-time gameplay.

 ---

+## Report

+You can find the detailed LaTeX report [here](https://latex.sharif.edu/read/vtfsgnvjhypd).